Market darling 3M sees stock stumble with lowered outlook

 S&P Capital IQ equity analyst Jim Corridore cut his rating on 3M stock to "sell" from "hold," citing "a tough revenue environment with international weakness coupled with currency challenges."

 Thursday's selloff dented a big run for 3M shares.
-Although the stock had been roughly flat in 2015 through Wednesday, it is up some 49 percent over the past two years, outperforming other large diversified industrial manufacturers and a 34 percent rise for the Standard & Poor's 500 index .SPX.
+Although the stock had been roughly flat in 2015 through Wednesday, it is up some 49 percent over the past two years, outperforming other large diversified industrial manufacturers and a 34 percent rise for the Standard & Poor's 500 index.

-3M trades at 19.6 times forward 12 month earnings estimates, according to Thomson Reuters data, compared with 16.2 times for both Honeywell International Inc (HON.N) and United Technologies Corp (UTX.N).
+3M trades at 19.6 times forward 12 month earnings estimates, according to Thomson Reuters data, compared with 16.2 times for both Honeywell International Inc and United Technologies Corp.

 Noting 3M's stock performance over the past two years, Sanford Bernstein analyst Steven Winoker in a research report earlier this week asked, "Who else can pull a 3M?"

-"Across industrial companies, 3M is a poster child for catalysing stock performance by adding leverage to increase cash returns," Winoker wrote.
+"Across industrial companies, 3M is a poster child for catalyzing stock performance by adding leverage to increase cash returns," Winoker wrote.

 Other aspects of 3M's performance on Thursday encouraged Wall Street.
 For example, it expanded operating profit margins by 0.9 percentage points to 22.8 percent, as it raised prices and lowered raw material costs.